 User cloud access roles can be used for any cloud service provider.

 When you create a cloud access role on an OU, it will be available on all descendant resources.
-As they are inherited down, cloud access roles attached to OUs are unique in that they are not affected by cloud rules applied on descendant resources.
+Inherited cloud access roles are unique in that they are not affected by cloud rules applied on descendant resources.
 This allows you to apply consistent controls across the organization.
 For more information, see Cloud Access Role Inheritance and Exemption.

 Even though cloud access roles can be applied to OUs, they only affect accounts attached to projects.
 In the case of cloud access roles, OUs help you manage roles users need on multiple projects.
 Applying a cloud access role to an OU is a good way to ensure the defined users have the correct access to all projects in a particular part of your organization.
 A good use for these roles is for system administrators, network engineers, or billing managers that need access to the same services in every account.

 You will need to add an account to at least one project before you can create a cloud access role.
-For information on adding accounts to projects, see Attach an Account in the Account Cache to a Project.
+For information on adding accounts to projects, see Add an Account or Attach an Account in the Account Cache to a Project

-To add a cloud access role to a resource:
+To add a user cloud access role to a resource:

-- In the left navigation menu, click OUs > All OUs or Projects > All Projects.
+- Navigate to OUs > All OUs or Projects > All Projects.

 - Click the Add button.

-- In the Access Type dropdown, select one or more types of access you wish to grant.
+- For the Access Type, select one or more types of access you wish to grant.
 The options are: